Hacker’s Guide to SPM12

 double |

-field consists of the data type string, plus the suffix '-LE'
+The dtype field consists of the data type string, plus the suffix '-LE' or '-BE' to indicate endianness.

 creates an array of volume structs